shipreq/shipreq/Design/tla+/notes.md

 Instead I had to add a configurable limit, then specify that beyond that limit, the system only reacts and doesn't produce any more modifications.
 Then add both a liveness condition to ensure we flush and stablise, and a constraint to make TLC stop.

+It's not enough to just stop when events have been flushed/drained, to really confirm our expected behaviour, add a test to ensure all users have the expected/correct content.
+I added a new invariant: `MCDone => AllUsersUpToDate`